MatheusAvellar/BinaryCalculator/README.md

-Important note: I will improve this :P
+Important note: I will improve this.